nrwl/nx/nx-dev/nx-dev/public/documentation/shared/daemon.md

 ## Turning it Off

 As of v13.6.0, the Nx Daemon is enabled by default.
 If you want to turn it off, simply set `useDaemonProcess: false` in the runners options in nx.json.
-You can also set the `NX_DEAMON` env variable to `false`.
+You can also set the `NX_DAEMON` env variable to `false`.

 ## Logs